edgar-perez-vidal/decorations/README.md

 ahh much better!
-Lets try something a little cleaner, such as a fitting fake data and seeing the residuals.
-In this example, we'll use `gridspec` for a multi panel plot.
+Lets try something a little cleaner, such as fitting fake data and seeing the residuals.
+In this example, we'll use `gridspec` for a multi-panel plot.

 ```python